stephanieparsons14/Impacts-of-improved-cookstove-interventions-on-personal-exposure-to-CO-and-PM-in-Zambia/README.md

    difference-in-differences, and cross-secitional generalized least squares modeling.
 7. loading in a CSV of household and primary cook characteristics during baseline for participant comparison.
 8. loading in CSVs for filter corrections of real-time particle exposure sensors during endline.
+9. repeating statistical modeling methods from #6 to include stove influenced (SI) hours and consider average SI CO and average SI PM2.5 as dependent variables in models.

 Please contact stephanie.d.parsons@gmail.com with any questions.